shrimple-technologies/ouch/README.md

 > **Warning**
 >
 > Ouch Browser is only available on x84_64 architectures.
+You may need to [build Ouch Browser](#building) for your architecture before continuing.

 1. Download [the latest release](https://git.sr.ht/~shrimple/ouch/refs/download/0.4.1/ouch-0.4.1.tar.gz)